 - Follow the directions!
-For example, stick to the 1 page limit for each essay question and use the Times New Roman, 12 point font.
-Remember to double space each of the three essays.
+For example, stick to the 1 page limit for the essay question and use the Times New Roman, 12 point font.
+Remember to double space as well.

 - Spend time completing your application, take it seriously and don't rush.

-- For essay #1, make sure you provide a detailed explanation of how the international program will impact you personally, professionally, and academically.
+- For the essay, make sure you provide a detailed explanation of how the international program will impact you personally, professionally, and academically.

 - You will need a thoughtfully written letter of recommendation from a reference explaining the potential significance of the international activity of the applicant.
 Limit one letter of recommendation per SAILS applicant.
 Choose a current professional reference (UNF staff or professor), and explain to them what is required for this letter.
 There's a prompt for the recommender.
 Remember the letter must be signed and on letter head.